Tiehuis/Tiehuis.github.io/_posts/2017-07-19-iterative-replacement-of-c-with-zig.md

 statement will bring all definitions from `compute_helper.h` into the global namespace, allowing us to call the `compute_helper` function.

-The other important note here is the `export` specifier on our function.
+The other important thing to note here is the `export` specifier on our function.
 This is important as it tells zig that it should compile this against the C ABI.
 This means we can call this function from within other C files.

-Since our header files are simple, we can continue using them.
+Since our header files are simple, we can continue using them unmodified.
 Zig does automatically generate C headers as well however.
 We can compare these against the expected definitions to make sure that we implemented the function correctly.